6 Accelerating Applications

 6.1.1 Prompting

-Another emerging application of LLMs is their use as “feature extractors”, where they generate textual or embedded representations of molecules or materials.
+Another emerging application of large language model (LLM)-based GPMs is their use as “feature extractors”, where they generate textual or embedded representations of molecules or materials.
 For instance, in materials science, Aneesh et al. (2025) employed LLMs to generate text embeddings of perovskite solar cell compositions.
 These embeddings were subsequently used to train a graph neural network (GNN) for predicting power conversion efficiency, demonstrating the potential of LLMs to enhance feature representation in materials informatics.
-Similarly, in the molecular domain, Srinivas and Runkana (2024b) used zero-shot LLM prompting to generate detailed textual descriptions of molecular functional groups, which are used to train a small LM.
-This LM is used to compute text-level embeddings of molecules.
-Simultaneously, they generate molecular graph-level embeddings from SMILES string molecular graph inputs.
-They finally integrate the graph and text-level embeddings to produce a semantically enriched embedding.

 6.1.2 Fine-Tuning